souravsaha/ir_explain/README.md

 ## Roadmap
 ir_explain is an open-source Python library for explaining IR methods.
 We will continue to update it and add various explainable approaches.
 We also sincerely welcome contributions to this software.
 Our previous version of this toolkit can be found at: https://github.com/souravsaha/ir_explain_old.

-- [x] Support for different Pointwise component
+- [x] Support for different Pointwise components
-- [x] Support for different Pairwise axiomatic component
+- [x] Support for different Pairwise axiomatic components
-- [x] Support for different Listwise component.
-Currently four state-of-the-art listwise approaches are added.
+- [x] Support for different Listwise components.
+Currently, four (BFS, Greedy, IntentEXS, Multiplex) state-of-the-art Listwise approaches have been added.
-- [x] Support different evaluation component.
+- [x] Support for different evaluation components.
 - [ ] Include an interpretable-by-design approach, SELECT-AND-RANK (https://dl.acm.org/doi/10.1145/3576924), which was published in TOIS 2023.
 - [ ] Include Probing for Dual Encoders (https://dl.acm.org/doi/abs/10.1145/3627673.3679556), published in CIKM 2024.
 - [ ] Add more logging setup for better debugging.